Course summary

 Assessment method

-A mix of 2500-word essays, statistics worksheets, a programming assignment and a 10,000-word research project.
+A mix of essays, statistics worksheets, programming mini-projects and a 10,000-word dissertation.

 How to apply